lemyjay/alx-system_engineering-devops/0x00-shell_basics/README.md

-Some shell scripts in BASH
+Some basic shell scripts in BASH